MicrosoftDocs/cloud-adoption-framework/docs/adopt/cloud-adoption.md

 # Understand the cloud adoption journey

-We want to give you a sense of what your cloud adoption journey could look like.
-It can be helpful to see how other organizations adopt the cloud (*see the following diagram*).
+Most cloud adoption journeys follow a similar path.
+It's helpful to see how other organizations adopt the cloud.
+Knowing what workloads to tackle first and what to do with them will streamline your cloud adoption journey (*see the following diagram*).

 :::image type="content" source="../_images/adopt/adopt-existing-apps-v7.png" alt-text="Diagram showing portfolio migration modernization approach.":::